digitalSalt/hello-world/README.md

 # hello-world

 zeroth repository
-this is john hello blah blah
+this is john hello blah

+added this code as well as got rid of 1 blah from above